kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     H. T4b

 ### Q166
-A 67-year-old woman presents with a several-month history of painless haematuria.
-Ultrasound of the upper tracts in normal but urine cytological examination is positive for malignant cells.
-Bimanual examination under general anaesthetic shows that the tumour is fixed to the left lateral side wall.
+A 67-year-old woman presents with a several-month history of *painless haematuria*.
+Ultrasound of the *upper tracts in normal* but urine cytological examination is *positive for malignant cells*.
+Bimanual examination under general anaesthetic shows that the *tumour is fixed to the left lateral side wall*.
-#### Answer:
+#### Answer: G. T4a - ?

 ### Q167
 A 70-year-old man presents for 6-monthly surveillance cystoscopy following a diagnosis and resection of transitional cell carcinoma bladder (stage T1) 2 years ago.
 A suspicious area is seen and TURBT is carried out.
-Histological examination shows that the tumour breaches the lamina propria and invades the superficial muscle.
+Histological examination shows that the tumour *breaches the lamina propria* and invades the *superficial muscle*.
-#### Answer:
+#### Answer: D. T2b - ?

 Q168-170: Theme: Polyps